 You must not deal with this yourself.
-Clear indications or disclosure of abuse must be reported to children's social care without delay, by the Head Teacher / Principal or the Designated Safeguarding Lead.
+Clear indications or disclosure of abuse must be reported to children's social care without delay, by the Head Teacher, the Designated Safeguarding Lead.

 Children making a disclosure may do so with difficulty, having chosen carefully to whom they will speak.
 Listening to and supporting a child/young person who has been abused can be traumatic for the adults involved.
-Support for you will be available from your Designated Safeguarding Lead or Head Teacher / Principal.
+Support for you will be available from your Designated Safeguarding Lead/Head Teacher.